False accusation of rape: Police handling of rape reports

 Surveys of police and prosecutors find that many in law enforcement consistently over-estimate the prevalence of false accusations, leading to what some researchers have characterized as a culture of skepticism toward accusers in sexual assault cases.
 In 2018, Lesley McMillan analysed police perception of likelihood of false reporting of rape.
-She concluded though police anticipated 5% to 95% of claims were likely to be false, no more than 3-4% could have been fabricated.
+She concluded that although police anticipated 5% to 95% of claims were likely to be false, no more than 3-4% could have been fabricated.

 Possible effects of media representation

 There are studies about the extent which the media affects the public perception of false rape accusations.
 Incorrect assumptions about false rape allegations increases the likelihood that a person who reports rape will be blamed or disbelieved.
 Megan Sacks in Deviant Behavior says that the media perpetuates rape myths when reporting on sexual assaults.
 Rapes that are reported in news media are typically sensational and do not often correspond with the reality of most rapes.
 For example, the majority of sexual assaults are committed by someone the person knows as opposed to a stranger.
 Sacks says, the media also normalizes sexual violence in general, often blames the person who reported the assault, and commonly expresses sympathy for the alleged perpetrators instead of the victim.
 Laura Niemi, a postdoctoral psychology associate at Harvard University, speculated that mythologizing of rape could contribute to the idea that "no normal person" could rape.
 As a result, the people commonly had a difficult time believing someone they know or like is a rapist, and this could contribute to the idea that the person who reported the rape is at fault.

 In the European Journal of Psychology Applied to Legal Context, André De Zutter and a team described how false rape allegations often resemble stories of rape portrayed in the media, which are not typical of most true incidents of rape.
 False stories tend to be quick and straightforward with few details or complex interactions, and usually involve only vaginal intercourse.
 Some behaviors associated with lying by juries is actually typical of true rapes, including kissing or a previous relationship with the rapist.
 True rape reports often include many details rarely seen in media or false rape reports, for example pseudo-intimate actions, detailed verbal interactions and an otherwise wide range of behaviors besides simply face-to-face vaginal intercourse.